Gameover ZeuS: Botnet structure

 Botnet-building capabilities were common to all Zeus variants; however, iterations of the malware prior to GameOver ZeuS created centralized botnets, wherein all infected devices were connected directly to a command-and-control (C2) server.
 GOZ distinguished itself from these prior instances by utilizing a decentralized, peer-to-peer (P2P) infrastructure, in which infected computers mostly communicated with each other rather than a C2 server.
 At the peak of GOZ activity from 2012 to 2013, the botnet comprised between 500,000 and one million compromised computers.

 The botnet was organized into three layers.
 The lowest layer was made up of the infected machines, some of which were manually designated "proxy bots" by the criminal group.
 Proxy bots acted as intermediaries between the bottom layer and a second proxy layer composed of dedicated servers owned by the group.
-The second layer served to create distance between the infected machines an the highest layer, from which commands were issued and to which data from the infected machines was sent.
+The second layer served to create distance between the infected machines and the highest layer, from which commands were issued and to which data from the infected machines was sent.
 This infrastructure made tracing the botnet's C2 servers more difficult, as the botnet herders were only ever directly communicating with a small subset of infected computers at a time.
 Although the botnet as a whole was structured like this, the network was partitioned into several "sub-botnets", each run by a different botmaster.
 Up to 27 of these sub-botnets existed, but not all were actively used, with some existing for debugging purposes.